Browse by Medical Category

 To learn more about the Biorepository for Neurological Injury, call 617-643-3875 or email MGHStrokeResearchCen@partners.org.

-Zora DiPucchio is the Project Manager for the Biorepository for Neurological Injury.
-She is responsible for biorepository operations, overseeing patient enrollment and providing managerial, logistical and administrative direction.
+Zora DiPucchio is the Senior Program Manager of the J. Philip Kistler Stroke Research Center at Massachusetts General Hospital and serves as the Project Manager for the Biorepository for Neurological Injury.
+Zora is responsible for biorepository operations, overseeing staff and patient enrollment and providing managerial, logistical and administrative direction for the BNI and collaborating groups.

 The Biorepository for Neurological Injury Study Staff is comprised of a team of clinical research assistants and coordinators who facilitate patient enrollment into the BNI, a data manager who maintains the study databases and information, and lab staff who are responsible for the analysis and management of our biospecimens.
 Our study staff is comprised of highly motivated and trained individuals who act as study resources for patients, families and staff.
 Many members of our study staff are interested in pursuing nursing or medical school, or graduate studies in a medical related field.